30-Day Plank Challenge for Beginners | Free Printable

 Planks are one of the best abdominal exercises!
 Planks can help you develop the strength and stability to perform more advanced exercises when done correctly.

-Plus, they’re an accessible beginner exercise that requires no specialized equipment-- only your body weight!
+Plus, they’re an accessible beginner exercise that requires no specialized equipment– only your body weight!

 Throughout the 30 days, we’ll focus on slowly increasing the time you hold your planks.
 This way, by the end of the 30 days, your core muscles will be stronger than ever before.

-We have included a free printable plank challenge calendar in this blog post that you can download!
+I’ve included a free printable plank challenge calendar in this blog post that you can download!
 This calendar will help you build up your core strength, improve balance and coordination, and develop strong muscles.

 This 30-day plank challenge is also a great challenge to do with a friend, spouse, or family member!